zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 showPostSummary = false
 ```
 * Optional
-* If set to true, this will show a summary for each post on the homepage
+* If set to `true`, this will show a summary for each post on the homepage
 * For how many words to show in the summary, where to cut it off, etc., see [hugo docs for summaries](https://gohugo.io/content-management/summaries/)

 ### Google Analytics